What Are You Leaving Behind & What Are You Moving Towards?

 I wasn’t just moving country towards something new.
 I was also moving away from something.

-The nervous system is always orienting—towards what feels nourishing and safe, and away from what feels threatening or depleting.
+The nervous system orients towards what feels nourishing and safe, and away from what feels threatening or depleting.
+However, when you’ve had less than nurturing childhoods, or an adverse event changes you, then the unsafe can feel safer and safety feel unsafe.

-Understanding this helped me see my move not as escape, but as a regulated turning point.
+Understanding this helped me see my move not as escape, but with help from my somatic therapist, as a regulated turning point.

 A Somatic Question Worth Sitting With